levaconline/no-framework/README.md

 # no-framework

 no-framework is base for demos from other repositories.
 It is simplest version of semi-framework focused on PHP knowledge instead on learning new "framework language".
-So, it is yust base for testing as demo my other classes/repositories.
+So, it is yust base for testing as demo my other classes/repositories.So you you can include only what you need (opposite to most famous frameworks like Laravel, CakePHP, etc.wuoch have included things wkich most of small bussines sits newer uses.

 Since it is just base for demos, it no need composer, docker or any aditinal tool.
 It can work on servers that not allow you to have composer.
 Usually dedicated for local (wamp, lamp or your custom setup server e.g. nginx) practice how to use my other classes.